07prince/Design-the-IaC/README.md

 By following these steps, you will successfully deploy the Medusa backend on AWS ECS/Fargate with a fully automated CD pipeline using GitHub Actions.
 This setup leverages Terraform for managing infrastructure as code, ensuring a consistent and repeatable deployment process.

-# Happy Coding! and thanks to chatgpt for this (:
+# Happy Coding! and thanks to chatgpt for this readme file (: